Isle Royale National Park: Access

 The park is accessible by ferries, floatplanes, and passenger ships during the summer months—from Houghton and Copper Harbor in Michigan and Grand Portage in Minnesota.
 Private boats travel to the island from the coasts of Michigan, Minnesota, and Ontario.
 Isle Royale is quite popular with day-trippers in private boats, and day-trip ferry service is provided from Copper Harbor and Grand Portage to and from the park.

 Isle Royale is the only American national park to entirely close in the winter months, from November 1 through April 15, due to extreme weather conditions and for the safety and protection of visitors.
 Isle Royale is the least-visited national park in the contiguous United States, due to the winter closing and the distance across Lake Superior to reach the park.
 The average annual visitation was about 19,000 in the period from 2009 to 2018, with 25,798 visiting in 2018.
-It is the least-visited national park in the lower 48 states.
 Only three of the most remote Alaskan national parks—Lake Clark, Kobuk Valley and Gates of the Arctic—receive fewer visitors.